KarenAzevedoFF/notes/helpcrunch-javascript.md

 </script>
 ```

-- Flexible customization.
+- Flexible and rich widget customization.
 It is possible to add our custom CSS
 https://docs.helpcrunch.com/setup/custom-css

+- Good UI/UX experience

 ## Cons
 - the widget takes a while to appear on the screen, but nothing so significant
+- Limited third-party integrations